-The Search Appearance section of Webmaster Tools enables you to see your site through the eyes of Googlebot crawlers.
+The Search Appearance section of Search Console enables you to see your site through the eyes of Googlebot crawlers.

 Every page should be unique on your website, and Google will check all of your pages to ensure that you have all title tags and meta-descriptions in place, and to see if duplicates exist.

-Check the status of these pages and fix them; or, if you have deliberately removed them, make sure each link redirects to another active, relevant page on your website.
+Check the status of these pages and fix them, or if you’ve deliberately removed them, make sure each link redirects to another active, relevant page on your website.